-In the reporting period, Ricoh Group's Conflict Minerals Survey was completed by 94% of suppliers.
+In the 2020 reporting period, Ricoh Group's Conflict Minerals Survey was completed by 94% of suppliers.
 Upon analysis, it was confirmed there was a possibility that some products contain parts or materials which originate in the Democratic Republic of Congo or an adjoining country.
 Accordingly, we conducted due diligence on our relevant first-tier suppliers.
-The survey identified 228 smelters and refiners have acquired the certification of Responsible Minerals Assurance Process (RMAP).
-The percentage of conflict free RMAP conformant smelters and refiners has increased to 76% in fiscal 2020, an increase of 21% over the previous year.
+In fiscal year 2021, the survey identified 229 smelters and refiners have acquired the certification of Responsible Minerals Assurance Process (RMAP), compared to 228 smelters in fiscal year 2020.